Dareck7/htb/ftp.md

 230 Login successful.
 ```

-An example of a well-known GUI-oriented FTP Service is FileZilla.
+An example of a well-known GUI-oriented FTP Service is FileZilla.<br>
 What is the name of a handy web site analysis plug-in we can install in our browser?
 Wappalyzer